jruby/blog.jruby.org/_posts/2012-03-30-two-apps-one-trinidad.md

 If you found this useful, I encourage you to pick up a copy of my book, [Deploying with JRuby](http://pragprog.com/book/jkdepj/deploying-with-jruby "Deploy with JRuby"), which has tons of other JRuby examples like this one.

-The complete source for this example can be found on Github: https://github.com/jkutner/trinidad-dbpool-example
+The complete source for this example can be found on Github at [trinidad-dbpool-example](https://github.com/jkutner/trinidad-dbpool-example "trinidad-dbpool-example").